jaquecr/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 1. Complete this task by selecting **Transform Data**, which will open Power Query Editor.

-You've now imported data into Power BI and have the Power Query Editor open for the next task.
+You've now connected to the data and have the Power Query Editor open for the next task.

 ## **Preview Data in Power Query Editor**